Education and Community

 We can offer guided tours for school groups, tailored to specific teaching needs, with archive and study materials available.
 Much of our site is wheelchair accessible, as are our study room and toilets.

-The monuments, memorials and statuary also give students the chance to develop their skills in research, study and in interpreting the data and stories they gather.
+The Cemetery’s vast range of accessible monuments, memorials and statuary also gives students the opportunity to develop research and study skills, and to interpret the data and stories they gather from the headstones.

-Our records of burial kept since, the very first interment in, 1854 are a valuable and important archive for the serious scholar, historian, or ancestry researcher.
+Our records of burials, kept since the very first interment in 1854, are a valuable and important archive for the serious scholar, historian, or family history researcher.

 Important Safety Information

 Tour leaders, teachers, visitors, and students should be aware of Health and Safety considerations during a visit to the Cemetery.
 The Charity recommends all visitors wear appropriate clothing and footwear.

 There is a good network of tarmac and grassed paths around and through the site which offer safe and accessible movement across the Cemetery.

 Visitors are asked to consider the risks in leaving the maintained pathways: